 See Related: Best Day Trips from Palm Springs

-The Walk of Stars is Palm Springs’ answer to the Hollywood Walk of Fame, and it’s located downtown along sections of Museum Drive, Tahquitz Canyon Way, and Palm Canyon Drive.
+Palm Springs has long been a favorite refuge for Hollywood’s elite.
+The Walk of Stars is Downtown Palm Springs’ answer to the Hollywood Walk of Fame, and it’s located along sections of Museum Drive, Tahquitz Canyon Way, and Palm Canyon Drive.

 Famous residents, local philanthropists and humanitarians, and Medal of Honor recipients all have stars dedicated to them.